informatics-isi-edu/isrd-github-workflows/docs/user-docs/github-projects.md

   <!-- TODO add screenshot -->
 7. The workflow shall take some time depending on the number of issues present in the repository.
 If the workflow is executed successfully, you will see a blue checkmark along side the workflow and the issues will be then present in the project board.

+Using the above automated workflow adds only the open issues to the project board with *no status* if the built-in workflow to move newly added project items to a specific status is not enabled.
+The closed issues are not fetched and added to the project board using this workflow.

 ### Adding new issues or pull requests to the project